Occupy movement: Denmark

 On 15 October 2011, 2,000 protesters showed up on the square in front of the city hall of Copenhagen, protesting in sympathy with OWS.
 Immediately after the demonstration an "Occupy Copenhagen" camp was established.
 The camp, internally nicknamed "Plaza One Love", lived through harsh climate conditions and a couple of eviction attempts for two months, until it was torn down by the Municipality of Copenhagen and Danish police, on 21 December.
 The movement has shifted to a mobile camp tactic, and still holds GA every Wednesday and other activities throughout the week.

 France

 Some 300 protesters started occupying Paris's financial district, La Défense, on 4 November 2011.
 Since then, their camp has been torn down by several police forces.
 According to French protestors, relations with the police have varied considerably.
 Some police joined them for coffee and friendly discussion, but otherwise were hostile and confiscated blankets and food, leaving protesters sleeping in the cold outdoors without protection.
 On 11 November, following a call made on social networks, some 400 additional people joined the occupation.
 Occupy protests have also begun at Nantes, Lyon, Grenoble, Marseille, Perpignan and more than 50 cities.

-On 31 March 2016, students and young workers began occupying public spaces in France in opposition to the 2016 neoliberal labor reforms in a protest movement known as Nuit debout.
-As of 8 April, it has spread to dozens of cities in France as well as to Belgium, Germany, and Spain.